Open Theism Bible Verses in 33 Categories

 29 - Prayer Can Change What Would Otherwise Be the Future.

 Jehoahaz pleaded and God listened and helped deliver Israel 2 Kings 13:4; God told Hezekiah to prepare for "you shall die and not live" but the King pleaded with God who then said, "I have heard your prayer and surely I will heal you...
 And I will add to your days fifteen years" 2 Kings 20:1-6; a persistent widow pleaded with an unjust judge and Jesus interpreted His own parable, Shall not God answer the prayers of those who continue to ask God Luke 18:1-7; the friend who comes asking for bread at midnight is resisted until his persists and Jesus interprets His parables saying So ask God "and it will be given to you" Luke 11:5-9; Jesus could call for twelve legions of angels (to save Him from the cross) Mat.
 26:53; etc.

 30 - God Gains Experiential Knowledge.

-31 - The Bible Shows Certain Prophecies Were Not and Will Not Be Fulfilled Unfulfilled Prophecy.
-[Category 17 above is even stronger than this one and differs in that it lists verses in which God Himself says that one of His prophesies will not come to pass.
+31 - The Bible Shows Certain Prophecies Were Not Fulfilled as Given and that some will never be fulfilled which leaves some as permanently unfulfilled prophecy.
+[Category 17 above is even stronger than this one and differs in that it lists verses in which God Himself says that one of His prophecies will not come to pass.
 Here in Category 31, the verses do not quote God explictily saying that a prophecy will fail, but rather, the text conclusively indicates that the prophecy will not come to pass.]

 32 - The Bible Shows Things Could Have Been Different.